 By 1890 James was living at Grangeville, Pelton, Co.
 Durham.
 On 24th November of that year, at the age of 21, he married Elizabeth Robinson, aged 19, at the Register Office, Chester-le-Street, Co Durham.
 His occupation is given as coal miner.
+They had 5 children, not all of whom survived childhood: Eleanor Ellwood (b1895), Elijah Ellwood (b1897), Johnson Robinson Ellwood (b.
+4th August 1899), Jenny Ellwood (b1907) and John Thomas Ellwood (b1910).
+Census returns always describe Jimmy as a coal miner.

-In fact it is believed that Jimmy was living in Co.
+So, Jimmy was living in Co.
 Durham in 1888, that being the year he claimed to have won his first competition.
 This was held in Foster’s Concert Room.
 Stanley Hotel, Stanley, Co.
 Durham.
 Jimmy won a purse of twelve silver three penny pieces.
 He seems to have begun teaching the following year and in his long career as a clog dance instructor taught pupils from all over Tyneside.

 By 1900 Jimmy was working at Twizzell Colliery, Co.
 Durham and was teaching at his house nearby.
 Pupils would come, sometimes several at a time, to his house for lessons.
 He would take a door off its hinges and lay it on the floor for his pupils to dance on.
 His method of teaching involved showing his pupils a step or two and then making them practice while he either ate his supper or went down to the Jingling Gate public house nearby for a drink.
 He was a very strict teacher, and it was often difficult to even get through a single step without being stopped for corrections.

 Jimmy also danced in, and occasionally arranged, charity concerts for injured miners.
 These concerts were a not infrequent occurrence in the North-East in the days before National Insurance.
-One of these was held at the West Pelton Store hall, Co.
-Durham in 1906 for a man who had lost his leg in an ccident at the Twizzell Pit.
+One of these was held at the West Pelton Store Hall, Co.
+Durham in 1906 for a man who had lost his leg in an accident at the Twizzell Pit.
 On this occasion the Colliery Manager was the Concert Chairman and about £10 was raised for the injured man.
 It was at this concert that Jimmy’s son Johnson danced for the first time with his father.

 In addition to charity concerts, Jimmy is also known to have performed at a type of competition known as a “go-as-you-please”.
 This involved short performances by amateurs or semi-professionals of whatever type of entertainment they were able to provide.
 Singers and musicians were most common, but almost any type of music hall act seems to have found its way on to the go-as-you-please stage, including the clog dance.
 Frequently the winner would be the performer who got the most applause, the prize ranging a sum of money to a piece of beef!
 The competitions took place in local working mens clubs, village halls and occasionally as an interlude in professional stage shows.